-We know that choosing a swim school is a big decision for parents.
-Learning to swim should be a successful, happy and positive experience for children and parents alike.
+We know that choosing a swim school is a big decision.
+Learning to swim should be a successful, happy and positive experience.
 So what should you look for in a swim school?
 Well, every family is unique, and has different priorities.
 We passionately believe that all kids deserve the opportunity to learn to swim, so that’s why we’ve put together a handy guide to help you explore your options and make an informed choice.

 Children need an environment that is conducive to learning.
 When looking at a swim school, see if there are any possible distractions that may make learning to swim difficult.
 For example, some facilities have waterslides, wave pools and play areas for the general public, which can be very distracting.

 Take the time to find out more about the pool itself.
 Swim schools that can offer purpose-built facilities and different learning zones will naturally have an advantage over schools that have a ‘one size fits all’ approach.
 Also, ask about the water temperature – those with warmer temperatures will offer a more comfortable learning environment for babies and children.

 The facilities on offer should be comfortable for all of the family.
 Swim schools with family friendly change rooms, clean amenities, easy access for prams and comfortable air temperatures will add to a far more enjoyable experience.

 Look for things that can give insight to a swim school’s credibility.
 The credentials of a swim school will tell you a lot about the quality of learn to swim program on offer.
 Nationally recognised accreditations are a great sign of a quality water safety education program that is in line with industry standards.

 You want room for your child to grow in a learn to swim program, as they get stronger in confidence and technique.
 Take a look at the levels on offer at the swim school, because some do not cater to all ages and skill levels.
 Ask if your child will be reviewed at fixed intervals such as school holidays, or if they are able to progress at any time.